 Bellevue Categorical Medicine Track

-If you choose the Bellevue categorical medicine track to do your rotations at NYU Langone’s Tisch Hospital, Kimmel Pavilion, and NYC Health + Hospitals/Bellevue, you spend 60 percent of your time at Bellevue and 40 percent at Tisch Hospital, Kimmel Pavilion, and the VA NY Harbor Healthcare System.
+If you choose the Bellevue categorical medicine track, you rotate at Bellevue, the flagship facility of NYC Health + Hospitals, for the majority of your inpatient clinical rotations.
+The remaining inpatient rotations are at Tisch Hospital, Kimmel Pavilion, and the VA NY Harbor Healthcare System.

 NYU Langone Categorical Medicine Track

-With the NYU Langone categorical medicine track, you spend 60 percent of your time at Tisch Hospital and the Kimmel Pavilion and 40 percent at Bellevue and the VA NY Harbor Healthcare System.
-You experience greater exposure to cardiovascular disease, lung and liver transplantation, and inflammatory bowel disease.
+With the NYU Langone categorical medicine track, you spend 60 percent of your inpatient time at Tisch Hospital and the Kimmel Pavilion and 40 percent at Bellevue and the VA NY Harbor Healthcare System.
+You experience greater exposure to pulmonary disease, lung and liver transplantation, and inflammatory bowel disease.